AuroraAmissa/ProjectUnison/content/ch2-basics/characters-ability_scores.md

 ### Generating Ability Scores {.unlisted .unnumbered}

 When you create your character, pick one of the values from the following list for each of the six ability scores, and then add the point values together.
-The cost must sum to 12 or 13.
-If you spent only 12 points, add 1 to your lowest 5 ability scores.
-If you spent all 13, instead add 1 to only your 3 lowest ability scores.
+The cost must sum to the character's ability score limit or lower.
+Add 1 to your lowest 3 ability scores.
+If you did not spend all your points, instead add 1 to your lowest 5 ability scores.
 If two or more scores are tied, you may choose which to apply it to among the tied scores.

 ``` {.include}
 content/include/ability-point-buy_table.md
 ```

+Player characters have an ability score limit of either 9 or 13 (chosen by the GM before the campaign begins).
+Subordinate characters such as companions or animal companions usually have a lower level, specified in the description for the ability that grants you them.

+> #### Sidebar: Standard Point-Buy Equivalents
+>
+> The 13 point allocation is equivalent to characters using a 25-point buy in the vanilla Pathfinder system and applying origin bonuses to ability scores optimally.
+The 9 point allocation is instead about equivalent to using a 15-point buy under the same conditions.
+>
+> Using the Pathfinder generation methods in Project Unison is not recommended.
+This table is designed to simplify character creation for newer players.

 ## The Six Abilities